Patient Rights and Responsibilities

 Sphincter of Oddi Dysfunction

-Sphincter of Oddi Dysfunction Bile is a digestive juice that your liver produces.
+Sphincter of Oddi Dysfunction Bile is a digestive juice that your liver makes.
 Your gallbladder stores it.
 Then it flows into the upper part of your small intestine to help you digest food.
 At the same time, your pancreas makes juices that are important for digestion.
 Both bile and your pancreatic juices flow to your small intestine through a common duct that is opened and closed by a round valve.
 The valve is a muscle called the sphincter of Oddi.
-In rare cases, the sphincter of Oddi goes into spasm...
+In rare cases, the sphincter of Oddi goes into spasm.
+I...

 Smoking and the Digestive System

 Smoking and the Digestive System Smoking can harm your digestive system in a number of ways.
 Smokers tend to get heartburn and peptic ulcers more often than nonsmokers.
 Smoking makes those conditions harder to treat.
 Smoking increases the risk for Crohn's disease and gallstones.
 It also increases the risk of more damage in liver disease.
 Smoking can also make pancreatitis worse.
 In addition, smoking is associated with cancer of the digestive organs, including the head and neck, stomach, pancreas, and co...